kcirred/aiu-fms-testing-utils/tests/LAYERS.md

                         Path to sharegpt data json
 ```

-These variables support single and array values.

-The argument required for this script is the `--mode`, which is the generation mode desired for the output; The choices can be `generate` or `model-forward`.
+The only required argument is `--mode`, which sets the type of generation to be used.
+The options are `generate` or `model-forward`.

-- `generate` uses FMS [generate](../scripts/generate_layers_metrics.py#L118); It’s a high-level API that wraps many operations: forward pass, KV cache logic, sampling or greeting decoding, post-processing.
+- `generate` uses [FMS' generate](https://github.com/foundation-model-stack/foundation-model-stack/blob/main/fms/utils/generation.py) function, a high-level API that wraps many operations (e.g. forward pass, KV cache logic, decoding, post-processing).

 ```python
 result = generate(
     model,